 The feds can do it, but they haven't.

-Now, I the this this comparison to me, and to equate what is happening with our effort to protect the country from another attack from an enemy which has stated blatantly and openly its objectives, misses the whole point.
+Now, this comparison to me and to equate what has happened with our effort to protect the country from another attack from an enemy which has stated blatantly and openly its objectives misses the whole point.

 But even as such, I have had avenues open to me to fight this.